raspberrypilearning/cd-intermediate-unity-sushi/en/step_8.md

 --- /task ---

 Now that you have a place to display the score, you need to update the score.
 You should update the score when a laser collides withan asteroid.
-The code that detects that collision is in the "DestroyLaser" script.
+The code that detects that collision is in the 'DestroyLaser' script.
 However, you need a variable to keep track of the player's score.
-The score can't be put in the "DestroyLaser" script because it will be destroyed every time the laser it is attached to is destroyed!
-The "Player" object is active until the end of the game, so you can store the score there.
+The score can't be put in the 'DestroyLaser' script because it will be destroyed every time the laser it is attached to is destroyed!
+The 'Player' object is active until the end of the game, so you can store the score there.

 --- task ---
 Add the code below to the "PlayerController" script, above `Start()`.